 When creating the personal token, you need to select at least the following scopes:

-repo(if your repository is private; do not select if it is public)
+repoif your repository is private; if public, do not select

 Once you create the token, note it down.

-You can make sure that your token is valid by using it as password on your local workstation with the docker command:
+You can make sure that your token is valid by using it as a password on your local workstation with the Docker command: